Lucas749/Lucas749/README.md

 ### Welcome to my profile

-## <I am interested in computer science and the application of AI to healthcare and financial markets
+## I am interested in computer science and the application of AI to healthcare and financial markets

-- Working in the financial industry
+- Working in the financial industry :chart:
+- Currently training for a marathon :running:
-- Interests: Animal welfare, Gym, CrossFit, Coding, Investing
+- Interests: Animal welfare :cat2:, Gym :weight_lifting_man:, CrossFit, Coding, Investing :money_with_wings:

 ### Connect with me: